 How to make tons of exalts and divines quickly in Path of Exile 0.3 The Third Edict?
 Here, we are going to sort out the most effective currency farming methods in the Rise of the Abyssal League, including the atlas farming strategies and off-altas trading tips.

 Path of Exile 2's 0.3 patch, "The Third Edict," released on August 29, 2025, brings significant changes to the currency system.
 These changes include new currency tiers (regular, greater, and perfect) for orbs like Transmutation, Augmentation, Chaos, Regal, and Exalted, affecting the strength of modifiers when crafting.
 New currency types such as Hinekora's Lock (foreseeing crafting outcomes) and Bones (adding modifiers from Abyss monsters) are introduced.
 Several existing currencies are removed or reworked, including the removal of Orbs of Scouring and Chromatic Orbs, and the tiering of Jeweller's Orbs.
-The patch also introduces asynchronous trading via Merchant Tabs, allowing players to list items for sale through a proxy merchant in their hideout and enabling offline trading.
+The patch also introduces asynchronous trading via Merchant Tabs, allowing players to list PoE 2 items for sale through a proxy merchant in their hideout and enabling offline trading.

 Therefore, based on the new trading system and game mechanics, we are updating the new currency farming strategy here!